Michael Wodhull

-Michael Wodhull (1740–1816) was an English book-collector and translator.
+Michael Wodhull (15 August 1740–10 November 1816) was an English poet, book-collector, and translator.

 Life

 The son of John Wodhull (1678–1754) of Thenford, Northamptonshire, by his second wife, Rebeccah (1702–1794), daughter of Charles Watkins of Aynhoe, he was born at Thenford on 15 August 1740.
 He was sent from a private school at Twyford to Winchester College.
 On 13 January 1758 he matriculated at Brasenose College, Oxford, but did not take a degree.

 Wodhull was wealthy, with a town house in Berkeley Square.
 Around 1765 he built Thenford House, the manor-house replacing an Elizabethan mansion, near the church at Thenford.
 He was a Whig supporter of civil and religious liberty, and his poems show sympathy with the views of Rousseau.
 He was High Sheriff of Northamptonshire in 1783.
 He deprecated the long war with France, and after the treaty of Amiens visited Paris to see its libraries.
 For a time he was among the détenus of Napoleon, and he came back to England an invalid.

 Thomas Frognall Dibdin and Richard Heber visited Wodhull in the winter of 1815 and found him in bad health.
 He died at Thenford on 10 November 1816, and was buried in an altar-tomb under a yew-tree on the south side of the chancel.